-Meet Winnie, our newest toy, a 2019 Coachman travel trailer.
+Meet Winnie, our newest toy, a 2019 Coachman Freedom Elite Ultra Lite travel trailer.

 Winnie gives us everything we need to live comfortably.
 The trailer is air-conditioned, and has a lovely kitchen with a real gas oven, microwave, and stove.
 The refrigerator is both gas and electric so it keeps food both cool and frozen for extended periods when we are driving or otherwise without power.
 The Queen bed is quite comfortable with an added topper.
 The Dinette doubles as a sort of single bed for an occasional guest.
 The Shower is easily big enough for a comfortable shower with ample hot water (if we remember to turn it on in time), and sufficient water capacity for about two days of luxury water usage.

-We are especially pleased with the three hanging closets, one labeled “pantry” and the other two labeled “wardrobes,” that offer enough hanging space for several days of clothing, plus 11 cabinets, overhead and under counters, for everything else you need.
+We are especially pleased with the three hanging closets, one labeled “pantry” and the other two labeled “wardrobes,” that offer enough hanging space for several weeks of clothing, plus 11 cabinets, overhead and under counters, for everything else we need.
 The 3-burner gas stove and oven has baked bread and produced excellent omelets and stir-fry dishes, with the heat being removed by an exhaust fan.

 Finally, Winnie trails easily, with the only problem being I sometimes forget we are towing!

 We felt it was time to expand our horizons from the many beautiful places we explored by boat to the even more beautiful places we are going to explore in our new home on wheels.